fitzypop/my-fresh-blog/content/posts/dfps-stack.md

 ## My new stack of choice

 Thanks to Deno's [v1.29 release](https://deno.com/blog/v1.29), npm and custom repos are usable in Deno applications.
 Results vary between npm packages, but regardless of performance, a new tech stack has been birthed.
 A framework decades in the making.
-Knowledge gather from thousands of man hours, working in and out of every abstraction layer known to js developers.
-All converging together to create the most open and easily accessible tech stack to the average macOS user, we now have
+Knowledge gather from thousands of hours coding, working in and out of every abstraction layer known to js developers.
+All converging together to create the most open and easily accessible tech stack to the average developer, we now have:

 # DFPS: Deno, Fresh, Prisma, and Supabase!